tjgu/cancer_subtyping/KIRC_model_variables/README.md

 This directory contains the model variables learned from the KIRC datasets: mirna.expr (miRNA expression), protein.expr (protein expression), gn.expr (gene expression), methy (methylation), cna.nocnv.nodup (CNA).

-For miRNA and protein expression datasets, there are three variables: w, bh, and bv. such as for miRNA expression, the three variables were saved in the files of mirna.expr_para_w.txt, mirna.expr_para_bh.txt and mirna.expr_para_bv.txt
+For miRNA and protein expression datasets, there are three variables: w, bh, and bv. such as for miRNA expression, the three variables were saved in the files of mirna.expr_para_w.pkl, mirna.expr_para_bh.pkl and mirna.expr_para_bv.pkl

 For the gene expression, methylation and CNA, there are six variables with three from the first individual hidden layer: w_h1, bh_h1 and bv_h1; and three from the second individual hidden layer: w_h2, bh_h2 and bv_h2.